Check out what happened with your baby's development last week.

+Head most.
 Because of tremendous brain growth, your baby's head circumference has increased by nearly half an inch just this week.

-Mind the menu.
+From the experts.
 "You may have noticed fluid leaking from your breasts as you near your due date," says Elaine Zwelling, R.N., Ph.D.
 "This leakage is called colostrum, and it's completely normal.
 This 'pre-milk' will be your baby's first nourishment if you're planning on breastfeeding."
-Find out more from Dr. Zwelling about the benefits of colostrum